 Each member of the Interview Board may score the candidate on a scale from zero (0) to ten (10).
 All scores by the Interview Board shall be within 3 points of one another per category.
 The total score per Interview Board member stands alone as long as the 3 point rule is met in each individual category.
 Candidates scoring 0-3 in any category are considered less suitable to be hired as fire fighters for that category.
 Candidates scoring 4-7 in any category are considered suitable to be hired as fire fighters for that category.
 Candidates scoring 8-10 in any category are considered more suitable to be hired as fire fighters for that category.
-The overall total for each interview board member shall equal the sum of all scores in each category.
 The total score may range from 0 to 100 per interview board member.
 Then all interview board members' scores shall be added together for the candidate's final score, which may range from 0-500.
 Any candidate scoring below 300 points for a 5 member board, for their final score (240 points for a 4 member board, 180 points for a 3 member board) shall not be considered for hiring by the Fire Chief as they have been scored below the suitable for hiring range.